lucasferreira/db-migr/README.md

 ];
 ```

+The `name` attribute it's required in each `migration`, so you can use this attribute as execution order and history.
+Every `name` needs to follow this format `{n}-{description}`.
+Migrations with names that didn't start with number will be ignored.

 Each `migration` in your array could be based in a complex string, or using two attributes `migrationUp` and `migrationDown`.
 You could use in up operations some array of queries also.

+It's very important to keep a history of migrations in your migrations array, if you remove some migration entry in futures updates/releases if you implements some `migrationDown` query this tool will automatically reverts your `migrationUp`.

 ### Implement your query runner